bevyengine/bevy/crates/bevy_reflect/README.md

     .get_type_data::<ReflectDoThing>(reflect_value.type_id())
     .unwrap();

-// We can use this generated type to convert our `&dyn Reflect` reference to an `&dyn DoThing` reference let my_trait: &dyn DoThing = reflect_do_thing.get(&*reflect_value).unwrap();
+// We can use this generated type to convert our `&dyn Reflect` reference to a `&dyn DoThing` reference let my_trait: &dyn DoThing = reflect_do_thing.get(&*reflect_value).unwrap();

 // Which means we can now call do_thing().
 Magic!